Parable #1: New Cloth on an Old Coat:

 And will no longer call Me Baali.

-In this romantic way Adonai would finally see His wayward wife grow-up to become a faithful wife.
-And in her new state of maturity and wisdom the bride would no longer call her Divine Husband her Master (בַּעְלִֽי-Baali), in her new romantic ascendancy the wife (Israel) would call her Husband, “My Man!” (אִישִׁי-Ishi).
+In this romantic way HaShem would finally see His wayward wife (Israel) grow-up to become a faithful wife.
+And in her new state of maturity and wisdom the bride would no longer call her Divine Husband her Master (בַּעְלִֽי-Baali), in her new romantic ascendancy the wife of the Holy One (blessed be He) would call Him—“My Man!” (אִישִׁי-Ishi).

 The rest of the Story: